Pawloski-engineer/Gmail_to_Trello/README.md

 # Gmail_to_Trello
-A rest app that posts selected mails as Trello cards
+A rest app that posts selected Gmail mails as Trello cards